 - For in vitro diagnostic use only. - All patient samples should be considered potentially infectious.
-Therefore, all biological specimens should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories, in the CLSI Document M29-A4 and in the Tuberculosis Laboratory Biosafety Manual by WHO. ^{12,13,14} Only personnel proficient in handling infectious materials and the use of cobas MTB and cobas 6800/8800 Systems should perform this procedure. - All personnel should wear protective personal equipment, including laboratory coats, disposable gloves, and eye and respiratory protection according to their institutions safety procedures and practices and should follow their institution's safety procedures for working with chemicals and biological specimens. - Specimen inactivation by MIS should be performed in a biological safety cabinet (BSC; Type A2) within a Biosafety Level 312 laboratory or other biosafety control environment according to local and institutional guidelines or regulations. - Success in TB inactivation depends on adherence to procedures outlined in this document and complete mixing of sample with MIS.
+Therefore, all biological specimens should be handled as if infectious, using good laboratory procedures and adequate risk assessment as outlined in Biosafety in Microbiological and Biomedical Laboratories, in the CLSI Document M29-A4 and in the Tuberculosis Laboratory Biosafety Manual by WHO.
+12-14 Only personnel proficient in handling infectious materials and the use of cobas® MTB and cobas® 5800/6800/8800 Systems should perform this procedure. - All personnel should wear protective personal equipment, including laboratory coats, disposable gloves, and eye and respiratory protection according to their institutions safety procedures and practices and should follow their institution's safety procedures for working with chemicals and biological specimens. - Specimen lique faction and mycobacterial inactivation by MIS should be performed in a biological safety cabinet (BSC) within a Biosafety Level $B3^{12}$ in line with local and institutional guidelines $^{14}$ or regulations and based on an adequate risk assessment. - Success in TB inactivation depends on adherence to procedures outlined in this document and complete mixing of sample with MIS.
 Pre-analytic treatment of patient samples by MIS reduces, but may not completely eliminate, the risk of TB infection. - If spillage of samples in MIS (which contains guanidinium thiocyanate) occurs, do not allow it to come in contact with sodium hypochlorite containing disinfectants such as bleach.
-This mixture can produce a highly toxic gas. - MIS is light-sensitive and shipped in light-protective bottles.
+This mixture can produce a highly toxic gas. - If spillage of samples in MIS occurs, FIRST clean with a suitable laboratory detergent and water, and then with 70% ethanol. - MIS is light-sensitive and shipped in light-protective bottles.
 MIS must be stored upright. - Use only supplied or specified required consumables to ensure established test performance. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
-Any deviation from the procedures and guidelines may affect established test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing. - Safety Data Sheets (SDS) are available on request from your local Roche representative.
+Any deviation from the procedures and guidelines may affect established test performance. - False positive results may occur if carryover contamination of samples is not adequately controlled during sample handling and processing. - Safety Data Sheets (SDS) are available on request from your local Roche representative. - Inform your local competent authority about any serious incidents which may occur when using this assay.